Technigo/project-music-releases-vite/README.md

 ### The Problem

-I started the project by really understanding the concepts of how React works.
-Then I defined the UI and created components from the design.
-I started with the top component and created props to passa data to child components.
-Finally I focused on the CSS to try to make the site look as much as possible to the design request provided.
+This project began by diving into the fundamentals of React and progressively building the UI by creating components based on a provided design.
+Starting from the top-level component, the structure was defined, props were utilized to pass data to child components, and CSS was focused on to match the design requirements.

+### Project Structure
+#### CSS and Styling
+The project's styling is divided into various CSS files to manage different components and layouts, catering to mobile, tablet, and desktop viewports.

+#### Code Files
+- App.js: Renders components for the header, album exploration, albums, singles, and playlists sidebar.
+- Sidebar.js: Displays playlists using provided data and manages their appearance.
+- Header.js: Displays a header with the project's name and creator.
+- ExploreAlbum.js: Randomly showcases two albums from the provided album data.
+- Album.js: Handles the rendering of individual albums with cover images and related details.
+- IconButtons.js: Renders interactive icons for albums.
+- CoverImage.js, ArtistName.js, AlbumName.js: Components managing cover images, artist names, and album names.

 ### View it live